marklchaves/gallery-image-captions/README.md

 After installing and activating GIC, simply write your GIC filter and add the WordPress `gallery` shortcode to your page.
 That's it!

+If you’ve been _dreaming_ of writing a filter to customise the gallery image captions, then this plugin is for you.

 ## Motivation

 The default WordPress gallery shortcode will only display the **caption** from the media's attachment property.
 Sometimes it's nice to display more like the title&mdash;even the description.